LATIN AMERICAN POLITICS

 Week 3: Why did democracy fail to take root in post-colonial Latin America?

 Topic 5 (Jan.
-21, 23)—Why didn't independence lead to democracy in Latin America like it did in the US?
+20, 22)—Why didn't independence lead to democracy in Latin America like it did in the US?

-Topic 6 (Jan 23)—Why did underdevelopment and antidemocratic politics persist into the 20th C.?
+Week 4: Topic 6 (Jan 27, 29)—Why did underdevelopment and antidemocratic politics persist into the 20th C.?

-• Howard J. Wiarda, "Entering the Modern World," Don't get bogged down it the details.
+• For Thursday's class, review: Howard J. Wiarda, "Entering the Modern World," Read this quickly, focusing on the big picture.
+I will be a guide in class to point out the critical junctures and actor you to need to be familiar with.
+I don't get bogged down in the details of this reading so there is no quiz.
 This chapter's main point is that, in the aftermath of Mexico's Revolution, the Bolshevik (Russian) Revolution, WW1, and the Great Depression, Latin American countries begin to follow distinct pathways in trying to incorporate urban workers and an emerging middle class into modern political and economics systems.
 You want to focus on the big picture.

 Week 5